ghumphr/brainuploader/docs/README.md

 - User needs to be able to schedule flashcards automatically

 ## Instructor
-As an instructor, I want to share specific flashcard decks with specific students or the public so they can learn the material.
+As an instructor, I want to share flashcard decks with other users so they can learn the material.

 ### Acceptance Criteria
 - User needs to be able to share decks with public
 - User needs to be able to share decks with specific users

 ## AI Researcher
-As an AI researcher, I want to extract all question/answer content in a simple and structured form so that I can inform language models.
+As an AI researcher, I want to extract all question/answer content in a structured form so I can inform language models.

 ### Acceptance Criteria
 - Privileged user needs to be able to extract all card data programatically with a paged API call

 ## Critic
-As a critic, I want others to see what I think about flashcards others have created.
+As a critic, I want to review content so that other users can see what I think.

 ### Acceptance Criteria